rajhraval/My100DaysOfSwiftUI/Project 2 - Guess The Flag/Project2.md

 ### Project 2 - Day Two - Day 21 of 100DaysOfSwiftUI

-> Do what you have to do until you can do what you want to do.
+> Do what you have to do until you can do what you want to do. - Oprah Winfrey

 Today I learn about:

 - Stacking up the buttons
 - Showing player's score using alert
 - Styling the flags

+### Project 2 - Day Three - Day 22 of 100DaysOfSwiftUI

+> Do what you have to do until you can do what you want to do. - Dr Seuss

+Today I completed the challenges:

+- Adding @State score property to handle the score of the user
+- Show current score of the user and display it as a label
+- Showing alert message if the answer is wrong or right

+Project 2 - Summary:

+This project was about practicing new topics of SwiftUI Fundamentals:

+- Buttons
+- Gradients
+- Colors
+- HStack, VStack and ZStack
+- Images
+- Alerts
+- Clipshapes (Capsules)